E. J. Biggers

-Edjaun Sinclair "E. J." Biggers (born June 13, 1987) is a former American football cornerback that played in the National Football League (NFL).
-He played college football at Western Michigan University, and was drafted by the Tampa Bay Buccaneers in the seventh round of the 2009 NFL Draft.
-Biggers also played for the Washington Redskins, Philadelphia Eagles, and New England Patriots.
+Edjaun Sinclair "E. J." Biggers (born June 13, 1987) is an American former professional football cornerback that played in the National Football League (NFL).
+He played college football at Western Michigan University, and was selected by the Tampa Bay Buccaneers in the seventh round of the 2009 NFL draft.
+Biggers also played for the Washington Redskins and Philadelphia Eagles.

-High school career
+Early life

-Biggers played both quarterback and cornerback, and was a three-year starter for the North Miami Beach High School Chargers football team.
+Biggers played both quarterback and cornerback, and was a three-year starter for the North Miami Beach Senior High School Chargers football team.
 As a senior, he was named Dade County Player of the Year.
 Despite this honor and his obvious athletic talent, he was not highly recruited in his home state of Florida.
 Biggers was offered scholarships from Iowa, Kansas, Ohio State, and Penn State before ultimately deciding to attend Western Michigan.

 College career

 As a true freshman in 2005, Biggers appeared in nine games for Western Michigan and started three.
 In his sophomore season, he started all 12 of the Broncos' games, and recorded interceptions in three consecutive games.
 At the end of the season, playing in his first bowl game (against the Cincinnati Bearcats in the inaugural International Bowl), Biggers played some snaps on offense, and in the second half on a double reverse trick play, he threw his first career pass, which went for a 76-yard touchdown.

 Biggers would go on to start all 25 games for the Broncos in his junior and senior years.
 Despite over three full seasons as a starter and being named to the All-MAC team his senior year, he did not receive an invitation to the NFL Scouting Combine.
 His impressive showing at Western Michigan's pro day (including a 4.34 in the 40-yard dash and a 36-inch vertical jump) caught the attention of NFL scouts.